Hendy/umbraco-look/README.md

 			new Tag("tag6")
 		},

-		GetFacets = new string[] { "", "group1" } // facet counts will be returned all tags in the 'name-less' group and group1
+		GetFacets = new string[] { "", "group1" } // return facets for all tags in the 'name-less' group and group1
 	},

 	LocationQuery = new LocationQuery() {